nperezpinera/iebis_swdev_debug_exercises/README.md

 In this case this code looks really simple.
 When the "d" reaches the value 1.0, the program should end, but it never does.

 #### Why does not appear a message indicating that "d is 1"?
+  The issue here is the way double and float values are handled by java.
+The values are derived from the translation of fractions into binary, and the process through which this is done causes small errors, which result in an innacurate number.
+Through the use of breakpoints one can see that these errors accumulate, so for example instead of d being equal to 3.0 after the third attempt, it is 3.0000000000004.
+This means the if(d != 1.0) will never be fulfilled, as d will be equal to 1.09999999999, rather than 1.0.
 #### How will you fix it?
+  The solution is to not use doubles (or floats, though they are not relevant to this exercise), and instead use a class called BigDecimal from java.math.
+This class allows one to control the decimal places that are considered, so while the number may still be inaccurate if left unchecked, the accumulated error can be mitigated by using BigDecimal.setScale, which allows rounding, unlike primitive types such as float and double.
+Here is the code which functioned correctly (one must remember to import the BigDecimal class):
+  > public class Main {

+        public static void main(String [] args) {
+            BigDecimal d = new BigDecimal(0.0);
+            BigDecimal a = new BigDecimal(1.0);
+            BigDecimal x = new BigDecimal(0.1);

+            while (d.compareTo(a) != 0) {
+                BigDecimal sum = d.add(x);
+                d = sum.setScale(2, RoundingMode.FLOOR);

+            }

+            System.out.println("d is 1");
+        }
+}